walterhiggins/WMPJS/book-outline.md

 ### Term: Event Driven Programming
 Back in the early days of programming there was no such thing as Event Driven Programming.
 Programs were started and ran to completion, then exited.
 If your program needed to ask the user a question, it did so using a command prompt and did not resume until the user had typed a response and hit enter.
 With the advent of Graphical User Interfaces in the 80s and 90s, the possibilities for what users could do exploded.
 Programs and user-interaction became more sophisticated.
 Programs had to be written differently to accomodate the new ways users could interact with programs (Menus, Buttons, Windows and so on).
 When you click a link or a button on a web page or other application, that click is an *event*.
 In Minecraft, when you fire an arrow, break a block, open a door, join the server or do pretty much anything, that's an *event*.
 Event driven programming lets programmers write functions which listen for and react to such events.

 In the first part of this recipe we're going to write a module with a single function which will return a random greeting each time it's called.
-This new module will depend on the module we created in @@recipe{dice2} to return a random number for us.
+This new module will depend on the module we created in recipe @@recipe{dice2} to return a random number for us.
 Create a new file in the *scriptcraft/modules* folder and call it *greeting.js* then type in the following code and save your file:

 @@listing greetings_v1.js TODO ADD CAPTION